 Of course, Barack Obama’s mother, Stanley Ann Dunham was an anthropologist.
 Ghani remarked that “your mother was an inspiration to us.
 I understand that the president of the World Bank actually got the job because he invoked your mother’s teachings to convince you that an anthropologist could lead the World Bank.”
-So yes, there’s also World Bank President Jim Yong Kim.
+So yes, also World Bank President Jim Yong Kim.

 So back when anthropology was declared the #1 worst major for your career, they weren’t really thinking about becoming President of Afghanistan and President of the World Bank, and (very related to) President of the United States.
 Anthropology is the worst major for your career, but the best major for taking over the world.

 Of course, if anthropology is taking over the world, what’s the agenda?
 Obama quoted Ruth Benedict: “The purpose of anthropology is to make the world safe for human differences.”
 And indeed, I referenced Obama and Benedict in one of the first “big” posts for Living Anthropologically:

 Modern existence has thrown many civilizations into close contact, and at the moment the overwhelming response to this situation is nationalism and racial snobbery.
 There has never been a time when civilization stood more in need of individuals who are genuinely culture-conscious, who can see objectively the socially conditioned behaviour of other peoples without fear and recrimination.
 (Patterns of Culture 1934:10-11; see War on Terror: Osama bin Laden, Barack Obama & Anthropology)

 But as important as cultural relativism has been, is that what anthropology should espouse?
 Or, as Michel-Rolph Trouillot put it: